You have a story. I have a passion for book proposals.

 Determine what drives your story.
 What is your book about, who is it for, why are you writing it?

 Select the structure for your book, an organizing principle that is both innovative and unique to your story.
-Include a table of contents and a description of each chapter.
+We will build a table of contents and a compelling description for each chapter.

 Choose an inventive, quirky, and engaging writer’s voice, a voice that inspires readers to keep reading.
 Use this voice as the basis of the book proposal.
 Show off.
 Dazzle an editor with your writing style.